-First of all, I was just so excited to be there.
-It felt so important for some reason.
-A really big deal, in my mind anyway.
+I was incredibly excited to be there and felt very important for some reason.
+A really big deal, in my own mind.

-So I'm anxiously standing in the line.
-My heart was pounding fast, I was downright nervous!
-They began to pass out one piece of gum to each contestant.
-I still remember the smell as I unwrapped it.
-Such a sweet smell!
-Once unwrapped, it had almost a powdery coating on it.
+Once unwrapped, it had a textured, powdery coating on it.
 I popped it into my mouth and began to chew.
 I was on my way to winning this contest!

-You had to blow a bubble and the judge had a circular type of ruler.
-I had never seen such a thing.
-But it was in the shape of a C and would expand smaller or larger.
+You had to blow a bubble for the judge who had a circular type of ruler that was in the shape of a C and would expand smaller or larger.

-I've not yet had the opportunity to claim that award but that's alright by me because this was a fabulous experience in my youth that created a memory that I cherish!
+I've not yet had the opportunity to claim that award but that's alright by me because this was a marvelous little experience in my youth that created a cherished memory.